GSA-TTS/tts.gsa.gov/pages/jointts/positions/position-template.md

 # BASIC INFO
 # The basic information and details of the position
 info_intro: Open to U.S. citizens or nationals (residents of American Samoa and Swains Island).
+Subject to background check.

 supervisory_status: